haslamdb/RSV-microbiome-2025/README.md

 ### Co-occurrence Analysis

-The repository includes specialized scripts for co-occurrence analysis:
+Special focus on relationships between specific bacterial species:
-- Built-in focus on S. pneumoniae and H. influenzae interactions
+- S. pneumoniae and H. influenzae interactions
+- M. catarrhalis relationships with other species
 - Cross-timepoint analysis of species co-occurrence
+- Correlation networks of interacting species

 ### Longitudinal Analysis

 Track changes in the microbiome over the course of RSV infection:
 - Visualize species abundance across time points
+- Create subject trajectory plots to track individual changes
+- Analyze changes from Prior to Acute and from Acute to Post timepoints
 - Identify species with significant temporal patterns

 ## Advanced Features